George Sterling: Sails and Mirage and Other Poems

+The Letters of Ambrose Bierce

 Sterling's two major literary accomplishments of 1922 were both editorial projects.
 He began work on the first project in January, a book for the Book Club of California: The Letters of Ambrose Bierce.
 He selected the book's contents.
 He reviewed each letter and deleted unfavorable references to living people and passages he felt made Bierce look bad.
 He helped the Book Club's secretary, Bertha Clark Pope write an introduction, and himself wrote "A Memoir of Ambrose Bierce" for the book.
 Sterling proofread the galleys and the printer's proofs, keeping involved through September.
-Sterling often gave credit for his own work to someone else, and here gave Bertha Pope sole credit as editor, keeping his name only as author of "A Memoir."
+Sterling often gave credit for his own work to someone else, and here gave Bertha Pope sole credit as editor, keeping his name only as author of "A Memoir".
 H. L. Mencken reviewed the book' in Smart Set as "the most important contribution to Bierceiana made since Bierce's death.
 The letters are well selected, and Sterling's memoir and Mrs. Pope's introduction are very well turned out."
 Thirty-six years later, historian David Magee called The Letters of Ambrose Bierce "A most ambitious project and, aside from Cowan's Bibliography [of the History of California and the Pacific West], the most important publication in the [Book] Club's first decade."